-Why is the Provider Choice Policy the Best Choice for Surgeons?
+Why is the Provider Choice Policy the Most Comprehensive Disability Insurance Policy for Surgeons?

 Guardian1 has been a market leader with disability insurance for surgeons for over twenty years.
 In the 1990s Guardian was one of the last carriers offering true own-occupation benefits to physicians, and today about half of the business they sell is to physicians.
 Guardian understands the specific needs of a surgeon, and the Provider Choice policy was designed specifically with physicians in mind.
 The core of any DI policy is the definition of total disability, and Guardian has one made specifically for you that is not available from any other company.